 2. Before picking up a guitar, Winter first played clarinet beginning at age 5 and then ukulele.

-3. In 1962, at the age of 17, Johnny and his younger brother, Edgar Winter, were at a BB King show in Beaumont and talked King into allowing Johnny to get on stage and play.
+3. In 1962, at the age of 17, Johnny and younger brother Edgar Winter were at a BB King show in Beaumont and talked King into allowing Johnny to get on stage and play.
 It was his first experience playing blues to a black audience.

 4. Although he had recorded a few local singles, he got his big break in 1968 when a Columbia Records representative heard him play a BB King cover with Mike Bloomfield at the Fillmore East and offered him the largest advance in the history of the recording industry at that time.

-5. Winter was the first artist, ever, to release a sesquialbum (a three sided double album).
-In 1969, his three-sided album, Second Winter, was released on two 12-inch discs, with the flip side of the second disc being blank.
+5. Winter was the first artist, ever, to release a sesquialbum (a three-sided double album).
+In 1969, Second Winter was released on two 12-inch discs, with the flip side of the second disc being blank.